General Information

 Military

 The Code of Virginia and the SCHEV guidelines provide several avenues for military members and their dependents to receive in-state tuition.
-According to SCHEV, dependent students of military members whose spouse has not abandoned their Virginia domicile are eligible for domicile under the non-military members domicile (SCHEV guidelines, PDF p.23).
-The military spouse is subject to the 12-month waiting period to establish domicile.
+According to SCHEV, If a military service member who has not abandoned their Virginia domicile has a dependant such as a spouse or a child who is a student, the student is eligible for domicile under the military members domicile (SCHEV guidelines, PDF p.23).
+The military spouse is subject to a 12-month waiting period to establish a domicile.

-According to the Code of Virginia, in order for active duty military members to have maintained Virginia domicile, they must have Virginia listed as state of domicile; their LES can provide evidence that taxes have been withheld, they will have maintained their Virginia driver’s license, and other ties to Virginia (SCHEV guidelines PDF p.23).
+According to the Code of Virginia, in order for active-duty military members to have maintained Virginia domicile, they must have Virginia listed as the state of domicile; on the Leave and Earnings Statement (LES) and can provide evidence that taxes have been withheld and that they have maintained their Virginia driver’s license and other ties to Virginia (SCHEV guidelines PDF p.23).

-There are military provisions for dependents of service members to be eligible for in-state tuition privileges, even without domicile of either the military member or the spouse.
-The 12-month waiting period is waived.
-These provisions are detailed in Part III Section 18 for dependent of military members, Section 19, for active-duty military members (SCHEV Guidelines PDF p.36-40).
+There are military provisions for the service member’s dependent that can make the dependant eligible for in-state tuition privileges, even without the military member or the spouse’s domicile.
+The 12-month waiting period can be waived.
+These provisions are detailed in Part III Section 18, a military member’s dependent, Section 19, active-duty military members (SCHEV Guidelines PDF p.36-40).

-There are several financial resources for military members that are not a part of domicile.
+There are several financial resources for military members that are not a part of the domiciliary.
 For questions about using educational benefits, please review the information here.

 Tuition Equity Provision